 Automotive DIL simulators range in size, complexity, capability and cost.
 They can be broadly classified into three basic categories:

-The graphics can be state-of-the-art in terms of quality and photo-realism.
-As such, it’s not unusual to see these DIL simulators being used by amateur and professional drivers who wish to practice driving on realistic race tracks.
+Entertainment-class graphics can be state-of-the-art in terms of quality and photo-realism.
+As such, it’s not unusual to see these DIL simulators being used by amateur and professional drivers who wish to practice driving on specific race tracks.
 However, this class of DIL simulator generally lacks the vehicle physics and environment modelling fidelity for engineering or product development work.

 Human Factors DIL

 These DIL simulators are designed to replicate the driving environment of a vehicle more closely and more comprehensively.
 They may include real or replica cabins, for instance, with fully functioning dashboards and interfaces.
 Outside the immediate participant surroundings, one may find large scale motion and vision hardware, similar in appearance to an aircraft simulator.